Micheal Ray Richardson: Oklahoma/Lawton-Fort Sill Cavalry (2007–2011)

 On May 24, 2007, Richardson was named head coach of the reincarnated Oklahoma Cavalry of the CBA.
 On December 16, 2007, he was fired by the Cavalry, for sticking up for his players when their paychecks bounced, but rehired the next season.

-Richardson coached for the relocated Lawton-Ft Sill Cavalry located in Lawton, Oklahoma, winning three consecutive championships in 2008-2010.
+Richardson coached for the relocated Lawton-Ft Sill Cavalry located in Lawton, Oklahoma, winning three consecutive championships in 2008–2010.
 Richardson led the Cavalry to victory to the Continental Basketball Association Finals in 2008 and 2009 and in the Premiere Basketball League Finals in 2010.
 Richardson was ejected from the first game of the 2010 Premiere Basketball League Championship Series.
-The ejection took place with under three seconds remaining in the game that was eventually won by Rochester in overtime 110-106.
+The ejection took place with under three seconds remaining in the game, eventually won by Rochester in overtime 110–106.
 The ejection led to a skirmish between fans and several Lawton-Fort Sill players which ended the game with 2.6 seconds to go on the clock and Rochester about to go to the free-throw line.